 ― Ralph Waldo Emerson

 Socrates.
 Waldo.
 The Beats.
 The Hippies.
 The Punks.
 Free thinkers with somethin' to say, all daring to Question Authority.
 Musicians.
 Poets.
 Artists.
 Activists.
 Tellers of truth and agents of change.
 My Tribe was out there, but where?
 I read about them in newspapers like The Chicago Reader and in magazines like Rolling Stone and Creem.
 I heard them on AM radio stations from Chicago and on international shortwave broadcasts.
-But would the revolution ever get to Ironwood?
+But when would the revolution ever get to Ironwood, Michigan?

-Branding Wayno and I "Yahoos" on Tuesday, the coach threatened discharge of any players caught talking to us.
+Branding Wayno and me "Yahoos" on Tuesday, the coach threatened discharge of any players caught talking to us.
 Then, in our haste to hit the parking lot that Friday, the coach caught us crossing the newly refinished gym floor in our street shoes.
+"You Yahoos!
+Get off of my new gym floor in your street shoes!" echoed through the gym as we hit the door.

-Beyond forgery, my skillset also included B & E. If you needed something from inside our high school after hours, a six pack would get you in.
+Beyond forgery, my particular set of skills also included breaking and entering.
+If you needed something from inside our high school after hours, a six-pack would get you in.
 "Been there, done that, got the t-shirt" is the participant's point of view.
 "Broke in there, did time, sold the t-shirts" more closely reflects my experience.

 Computer classes at DeVry looked like the best ticket back to Chicago.
 Departing from Ironwood, the Duster rolled under a railroad bridge graffitied with the word "Yahoos!"
 Thanks to Krylon, it remained there for years.
 Some of my finest work.